 - Jeremy is a 7-month-old boy with chronic, explosive diarrhea, and bowel movements 5 to 19 times per day.
 He has been losing weight, shows signs of dehydration, and has excoriated buttocks.
 His mom has been weaning him from breast milk and introducing some solid foods and juices.

 - Matilda, a 35-year-old woman, has a body mass index (BMI) of 16.5 kg/m2 and says she has suffered intermittent diarrhea, abdominal pain, and bloating after eating ever since she was a child.
-Her abdomen is flat in the morning upon waking but becomes increasingly distended throughout the day.
+Her abdomen is flat in the morning upon waking, but becomes increasingly distended throughout the day.

 While their ages are very different, both patients exhibit the typical symptoms associated with a carbohydrate malabsorption, which could be caused by CSID.
 These symptoms merit further investigation to reach the right diagnosis and select the best treatment approach.

 In patients with CSID, reduced or absent sucrase-isomaltase enzyme activity results in the presence of undigested dietary sugars and starches in the lumen of the small intestine and the colon, which accelerates the transit time of the entire meal through the small intestine.
-Colonic microflora then metabolize the unabsorbed substrates.
+Colonic microflora then ferment the unabsorbed substrates.
 Sucrose is the most clinically significant substrate because it results in rapid fermentation, which releases methane, hydrogen, and carbon dioxide gases and causes abdominal pain, flatulence, bloating, and abdominal distention.

 Sucrose Digestion: Normal Digestion and Symptoms With CSID